tramallo/realtor-map/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Improvement
-about: Feature request
+about: Improvement
 title: ''
-labels: enhancement
+labels: ''
 assignees: ''

 ---

-***Problem it solves:*
+***Feature:*
-Describe the problem this feature solves
+Describe where/how is located the feature this improvement modifies

 **Description:**
-Describe the feature and how it solves the problem
+Describe the changes and the new workflow

 **Additional notes:**
 Add considerations and related notes